DeadmanXXXII/CVE_Resource-Exhaustion_By_Dos/README.md

 CVE Resource-Exhaustion By Dos due to ordered directories.
 This CVE is found in most applications and can cause severe damage through network congestion, memory corruption, processing flaws and more.

-Each of these is already loaded just find one that suits your needs
+Each of these is already loaded just find one that suits your needs.

+I have already applied for a CVE number for this.